hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 Where `customerData` is an array of  "customers", each customer having several properties: `ssn` for the social security number, a `name`, an `age` and an `email` address.

-__IndexedDB is built on a transactional database model.__ Everything you do in IndexedDB happens in [the context of a transaction](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_transaction).
+<strong style="color: red;">IndexedDB is built on a transactional database model.</strong> Everything you do in IndexedDB happens in [the context of a transaction](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_transaction).
 The IndexedDB API provides lots of objects that represent indexes, tables, cursors, and so on, but each is tied to a particular transaction.
 Thus, you cannot execute commands or open cursors outside a transaction.

 Example of a transaction: